iAnanich/tgbot-post-broadcaster/README.md

 Bot does not require any permissions (except for posting messages in channel as admin) and functions well with privacy mode enabled.

+Supported features:

+* optional regex for determining if post should be processed by the bot
+* case-insensitive tags
+* optional tags separation by extension / restriction function
+* optional slow mode delay
+* optional auto-update of chat's titles when handling new post

+Planned features:

-WIP - support for multiple sources (sender) channels.
-WIP - configurable channels for sourcing posts.
+* support for multiple sources (sender) channels.
+* configurable channels for sourcing posts.

 ### Setup